Tintia

 • Tint Reflection → no more than 25%

-• Other Restrictions → red, amber, and blue colors are not allowed on your tinted windows.
+• Other Restrictions → Red, amber, and blue colors are not allowed on your tinted windows.

 • Certificates → Tint manufacturers are required to certify the film they sell in the state of Texas

-• Stickers → required for identification of legal tinting between the film & glass on the driver’s side window.
+• Stickers → required for the identification of legal tinting between the film & glass on the driver’s side window.

 • Medical Exemptions → are allowed in the state of Texas for window film.

-Texas Window Tint Laws Infographic
+Texas Window tint Laws Infographic

 Tint Percentage For Sedans in Texas